 Q. Are there advantages to applying Early Decision?

 A. If you have thoroughly researched your college options and are sure St. Lawrence is your first-choice college, applying ED may allow you to complete the application process earlier in your senior year.
-The academic profile of students admitted early is similar to that of students admitted Regular Decision, although the percentage of applicants offered admission ED is higher because they have shown their deep interest in becoming a Laurentian.
+The academic profile of students admitted ED is similar to that of students admitted Regular Decision.
+However, the percentage of applicants offered admission ED is higher because they have shown their strong interest in becoming a Laurentian.

-Q. Why is the percentage of students admitted at Early Decision higher than it is at Regular Decision?
+Q. Why is the percentage of students admitted in Early Decision higher than it is in Regular Decision?

 A. When reviewing ED applications, we have room in our class to offer admission to any student whom we believe is a strong match.
-At Regular Decision, depending on the size and strength of our applicant pool, we generally have more well-matched students than we are able to offer admission to.
+In Regular Decision, depending on the size and strength of our applicant pool, we generally have more well-matched students than we have space available.

-Q. Is applying Early Decision at St. Lawrence a binding agreement?
+Q. Is applying Early Decision to St. Lawrence a binding agreement?

 A. Yes.
-By applying ED, you agree that, if admitted, you will enroll at St. Lawrence and you will immediately withdraw all applications from other colleges assuming you have been awarded financial aid to meet your demonstrated financial need.
-There is an Early Decision contract that must be signed by you, your counselor and a parent in order to complete your ED application.
+By applying ED, you agree that, if admitted, you will enroll at St. Lawrence.
+You will also immediately withdraw all applications to other colleges, assuming you have been awarded financial aid to meet your demonstrated financial need.
+We require a completed ED agreement as part of your ED application.

 Q. Will I be considered for merit scholarships?

 A. Yes.
-You will be considered for all academic merit scholarships automatically as we review your admissions application.
-If you have completed the additional form and essay for our special merit scholarships such as Kirk Douglas, Vilas, Community Service, Leadership or Presidential Diversity Scholarship with your application, you will also be considered for these awards as well.
+You will be considered for all academic merit scholarships automatically as we review your application.
+If you have completed the additional form and essay for our Scholarships with your application, you will also be considered for these awards.
 Candidates for the Kirk Douglas, Vilas and Trustee Scholarships are selected in March, but students admitted through the ED process will still be considered for these awards at that time.

 Q. Will applying Early Decision affect my financial aid package?

 A. No. If you apply and are eligible for need-based financial aid, your financial aid package will be the same as if you applied Regular Decision.
-Your estimated financial aid package will be sent with your decision letter if you have submitted all of the necessary financial aid documents with your application.
+If you have submitted all of the necessary financial aid documents with your application, your financial aid package will be sent with your decision letter.